 Straight up, being in financial stress can really suck.
 Dealing with financial stress makes it hard to live the kind of life you want.
 We chatted to some young people to get their tips on how to deal with financial stress.

-Hands-up who likes having to get by on not much dosh. *Crickets* Yep, that’s pretty much what we thought.
+Nobody likes stressing about money and struggling to get by on not very much money.
 Young people all over Australia are facing unemployment, underemployment and financial stress, which can make it really hard to afford the essentials – housing, food, paying bills – let alone the fun stuff.
 It can be really hard to know how to deal with financial stress.

 Eleisha, a full-time uni student, says managing financial stress can have a major impact on your choices and lifestyle: ‘I don’t have much money for my weekly expenditures, and I have very low savings for future purchases such as a house and a car.
 There’s not a lot of security.
 I’m a bit worried now, but I’m more worried about how it’s going to affect me in the future.’